Buy the Dip Is a Losing Strategy in the Bond Market

 We have more technology but also low investment levels and growing global tensions, which make “dreaming of a bygone era” complicated, Janus’ Gross says.

 Gundlach: Fed to Raise Rates ‘Until Something Breaks’

-The DoubleLine CEO is positive on emerging-market debt and isn't worried about junk bonds.
+The DoubleLine CEO is bullish on some emerging-market debt and Asia equities; bearish on Europe.

 Fidelity’s $100 Billion Bond King Banks on Trump Reflation Trade